Bertrand Renouvin

-Bertrand Renouvin (/fr/; born 15 June 1943 in Paris) is a French political figure, who is the founder and president of French political movement Nouvelle Action Royaliste.
+Bertrand Renouvin (/fr/; born 15 June 1943 in Paris) is a French political figure, who is the founder and president of the French political movement Nouvelle Action Royaliste.

 Family

 Renouvin's father, Jacques Renouvin, was a hero of the French Resistance of World War II.
 His father was captured and deported to Mauthausen concentration camp, where he died in 1944.

 Royalism

 The group aims at restoring monarchism in France.
 On the other hand, Renouvin's political positions have been close to the (centre-)left of the political spectrum, hence his support for François Mitterrand.

 Renouvin regularly publishes editorials in "Royalist", the semi-monthly of his movement, in which he professes anti-liberal doctrines.
 Very close to the Count of Paris, Renouvin is close to king Simeon II of Bulgaria and his souverainism is the result of more than thirty years of public life, at the economic and social council and the leadership of his neo-royalist movement.